LeaVerou/htest/docs/js/README.md

 This inherits down, so subtests only need it if different than the parent.
 - `args` is an array of arguments to pass to the running function.
 If you pass a single argument, it will be converted to an array.
+You can also use `arg` for this, which will *always* be assumed to be a single argument, even when it’s an array.
 - `data` is ab optional object with data that will be accessible to the running function as `this.data`.
 Data inherits down unless overridden.
 It is useful for differentiating the behavior of `run()` across groups of tests without having to redefine it or pass repetitive arguments.